Doubly unfolded adjacency spectral embedding of dynamic multiplex graphs: Dynamic multiplex random dot product graphs

 The proposed framework for modeling dynamic multilayer graphs has several advantages.
-First, it simultaneously provides separate \textit{comparable} latent positions for each node at each time point, and for each node on each layer, which can be used to evaluate how the connectivity behavior of nodes changes across time and layers.
+First, it simultaneously provides separate \textit{comparable} latent positions for each node at each time point, and for each node on each layer, which can be used to evaluate how the connectivity behaviour of nodes changes across time and layers.
 Additionally, latent positions can be efficiently estimated via a spectral decomposition of the adjacency matrices, with convenient asymptotic properties.

-The constraint that this model places on the complexity of time and layer-varying dynamics can be expressed as a low-rank assumption on the unfolding matrix $\Pmat$.
-In particular, it is important to emphasize that the definition $\Pmat^{k,t}_{i,j} = {\Xmat^k_i}^\intercal{\Ymat^t_j}$ does not necessarily restrict the model to cases where the behavior of the source nodes varies across layer and the receiver behavior varies across time.
-Rather, in the case where the low-rank assumption is satisfied, it is possible to factorize the layer-specific effects and time-specific effects into separate embedding spaces.
+It is important to remark that the main modelling assumption postulated under the DMPRDPG is primarily a low-rank representation of the doubly unfolded matrix $\Pmat$.
+When this assumption is satisfied, the implication is that it is possible to factorise the layer-specific effects and time-specific effects into separate embedding spaces via the decomposition $\Pmat^{k,t}_{i,j} = {\Xmat^k_i}^\intercal{\Ymat^t_j}$, $i,j \in [n], k\in[K],\ t\in[T]$.